aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

     // Access the first worksheet in the Excel file Worksheet worksheet = excel.GetWorksheets().Get(0);

-    // Restricting users to delete columns of the worksheet worksheet.GetProtection().SetAllowDeletingColumn(false);
+    // Restricting users from deleting columns of the worksheet worksheet.GetProtection().SetAllowDeletingColumn(false);

-    // Restricting users to delete row of the worksheet worksheet.GetProtection().SetAllowDeletingRow(false);
+    // Restricting users from deleting rows of the worksheet worksheet.GetProtection().SetAllowDeletingRow(false);

-    // Restricting users to edit contents of the worksheet worksheet.GetProtection().SetAllowEditingContent(false);
+    // Restricting users from editing contents of the worksheet worksheet.GetProtection().SetAllowEditingContent(false);

-    // Restricting users to edit objects of the worksheet worksheet.GetProtection().SetAllowEditingObject(false);
+    // Restricting users from editing objects of the worksheet worksheet.GetProtection().SetAllowEditingObject(false);

-    // Restricting users to edit scenarios of the worksheet worksheet.GetProtection().SetAllowEditingScenario(false);
+    // Restricting users from editing scenarios of the worksheet worksheet.GetProtection().SetAllowEditingScenario(false);

-    // Restricting users to filter
+    // Restricting users from using filters
     worksheet.GetProtection().SetAllowFiltering(false);

     // Allowing users to format cells of the worksheet